adhere-tech/adhere-tech.github.io/README.md

 ![Unable to display figure1.
 Check browser settings.](figs/data_8.png)

-Among the websites being reviewed by Google, the average number of mobile websites failed daily is 884 while the desktop version is 690.
-Moreover, the average numbers of websites passed daily are 53,353 for mobile and 61,025 for desktop.
-The above figure shows the number of sites with the PASSING status and FAILING status from April 13, 2019 to August 18, 2019.
+Among the websites being reviewed by Google, the average number of mobile websites that failed daily is 884 while the desktop version is 690.
+Moreover, the average number of websites passed daily is 53,353 for mobile and 61,025 for desktop.
+The above figure shows the number of sites with the PASSING status and FAILING status from April 13, 2019, to August 18, 2019.
 In general, among those that have been reviewed, we observed a consistent trend that mobile websites contain more violating ads than the desktop version.
-However, the numbers of violating sites for both platforms are declining.
+However, the number of violating sites for both platforms is declining.

 #### Finding 2.
 Ad Networks
 ![Unable to display table1.
 Check browser settings.](figs/table_4.png)